CosmoStat/Tutorials/presentation_tips.md

 	  - did you acquire new skills?
 	  - did you release a new code?
 - new proposals
-- possibly thank

-❌Don't conclude just because time is up.
+❌Take the time to give your conclusions.
+Don't conclude just because time is up.

 Positive